Anderson-Lab/anderson-lab.github.io/csc_466_2022_winter/home.md

   * 2% - project pitch
   * 3% - end of quarter presentation
   * 5% - group report
-* Each individual will be responsible for a number of individual assignments for a total of 10%.
-These assignments are:
+* Each individual will be responsible for weekly status reports for a total of 10%
-  * 4% for Flipgrid posts
-  * 4% for individual project pitches (one at start of quarter and one at the end).
-  * 2% for participation
 * Each individual is also responsible for a 10% mastery checkpoint at the end the quarter

 Participation: 15%
 * We will be conducting this class using a variety of technologies (Slack, JupyterHub, etc).
 It is important you contribute to the class on these platforms.
-* The biggest way to participate in this class is to show up to class, and to measure this I am requiring you to submit your answers to the questions and exercises completed in class online through Canvas.
-We will develop answers for these in class, so they are graded for participation.
-I will set the due dates in Canvas, and we will stick to those :)
+* The biggest way to participate in this class is to show up to class, and to measure this I am requiring you to submit your notes, doodles, in-class work products, etc from class.
+These will not be graded for content as they are for your own learning.
 * A typical Chapter will be worth 3 participation points.
 Documentation to be uploaded to Canvas.
 You will get 3/3 for good participation, etc.

 Overall, we are trying to encourage a growth mindset.
 Take time to master things.
 Work on improving what you aren't good at.
 Maybe that is communication.
 Maybe that is programming.
 Maybe it is working with creating new knowledge (i.e., project).